threathunters-io/laurel/man/laurel-about.7.md

     ARCH=x86_64 SYSCALL=execve UID="root"

 by `auditd(8)`.
 All information that is added to records by `laurel(8)`  follows the same convention, i.e. keys are turned into all-caps.
-While `laurel` can be configured to perform the same translations as `auditd(8)`, it con perform other enrichments, including interpreted scripts, collecting specific environment variables, or container information for processes that are run within container environments.
+While `laurel` can be configured to perform the same translations as `auditd(8)`, it can perform other enrichments, including interpreted scripts, collecting specific environment variables, or container information for processes that are run within container environments.

 ### Adding Context: Process Relationships, Labels